Quick Start: How to Use AVAnnotate

 Step 2: Create a New Project

-Select + Add and input information about the new project, including Title Description Language and Project Slug.
-Project Authors and Collaborators are optional.
+Select + Add on the Projects page and input information about the new project, including the GitHub Account associated with the project, Title, Description, Language, and Project Slug.
+Project Contributor(s) and Collaborators are optional.
 For more information, see Projects.

 Step 3: Add an Event

-Most Events are associated with one AV file, but an event could be associated with multiple AV files since it could take more than one tape or reel to record an event.
+Most Events are associated with a single AV file, but an event may be associated with multiple AV files if it required more than one tape or reel to record it.
 Alternatively, in special cases, there is no AV file.
-See more.
+See here for more information on Events.

 Step 4: Add annotations and timestamps